Sumit1502/StudentPerformancePrediction/README.md

 # StudentPerformancePrediction
-This is a simple machine learning project using classifiers for predicting factors which affect student grades, using data from CSV file
+This is a machine learning project using classifiers for predicting factors which affect student grades, using data from CSV file

 In this Project, a dataset which has students from nationalities, different grade levels and also soe determining factors like, number of hands raised, nuber attendances, number of hours studied etc. is used, which is a CSV File.